kerrishotts/pgday/2017/creating-a-modern-phonegap-plugin/presentation.md

   * Core &mdash; used to be built in pre-3.x (Undergoing audit: [CB-12708](https://issues.apache.org/jira/browse/CB-12708))
   * Community &mdash; people like you!

+???

+A plugin can do anything that native code could do within the same context.
+There are various contexts in which a plugin can operate, mainly "install time", "build time", and "run time".
+Most developers are probably most familiar with the latter context, and most plugins provide their functionality within that context.
+For example, a plugin that operates in the run time context can use the native SDK's functionality (including widgets, low-level functionality, etc.), whereas a plugin that operates in either the install or build time context can use Cordova's Node environment.
 ---

 footer: Photo by skeeze (https://pixabay.com/en/users/skeeze-272447/), courtesy of Pixabay.com